Hurricane Harvey Recovery

 What makes this project different?
 The paperwork.
 In an effort to insure the City of Houston and FEMA are on the same page as to what work is covered and what will be reimbursed to the City, this project’s paperwork was fine-tuned to address this unique situation.

-“We are thrilled to be working with the City of Houston,” states Kommy M. Azarpour, CAPM, PE, president of ERC, “We’ve had a long relationship with the City on the environmental side.
-This isn’t our first construction project with the City, but it is the first in our 2019 focus on our construction division.”
+“We are thrilled to be working with the City of Houston,” states CEO and Founder of ERC, Kommy M. Azarpour, “We’ve had a long relationship with the City on the environmental side.
+This isn’t our first construction project with the City, but it is the first in our 2019 focused on our construction division.”

 “We want to impress the City of Houston with our professionalism, while at the same time, being easy to work with,” says Max Sanati, ERC’s superintendent of the project.